cfagiani/datasponge/README.md

     * LAST - finds the last occurrence of the string
     * FULLTEXT - determines if the page contains the string
 * PdfTextExtractor - this extractor will output a single DataRecord per PDF document (the text will be in a field called "text" within the data record)
+* DirectoryExtractor - crawls a local file system recursively and emits DataRecords for each file

 For all modes except FULLTEXT,  the DataRecord will contain fields that include the index of the match within the body and the context (the match plus a configurable number of characters before/after).
 For FULLTEXT, the record will contain the entire body of the page.